Bill Hocker | Jan 15, 2020Update 1/23/20

 Comm Cottrell in her comments reinforced the sentiment:

 "I'm very concerned about any kind of an argument in favor of a marketing or visitation plan where the county is being asked to support a particular business model or where a number is needed to obtain economic viability .
 Our job is to approve use permit terms that are consistent with the general plan and the goal to preserve agriculture.
 Not to insure profitability."

 Both made very clear statements to the effect that wine production and wine marketing are two very different activities and that the role of the county may be to foster the viability of the former but not to insure the viability of the latter.

 Unfortunately, the trajectory of both the "wine industry" and the government that serves it, as we have witnessed these last 4 years, has been moving decidedly in the opposite direction, promoting wine tourism to be the principal product of Napa County, not wine.
 And I'm sure that the industry and some government officials would be quite willing to cite chapter and verse of the code they have crafted in the last 10 years (in the General plan in 2008 and the WDO in 2010 and the official definition of agriculture in 2017) to encourage that transition of the county's principal economic activity.

 I can only applaud the stance that Comms.
 Gallagher and Cottrell have taken in this project to separate true agriculture from tourism.
-As I have every time county government gives a modest nod to the concerns of residents about the loss of rural Napa, I hope this represents some kind of backbone beginning to grow to address tourism urbanization and its adverse impact on the character of this place.
+As I have raved every time county government gives a modest nod to the concerns of residents about the loss of rural Napa, I hope this represents some kind of backbone beginning to grow to confront the direct-to-consumer dogma and the tourism urbanization it induces with such adverse impact on the character of this place.
 There seems always just a glimmer of hope.